-During past major storms, such as Hurricanes Katrina and Gustav, our Louisiana Refineries were able to supply the state and emergency responders with enough fuel to operate efficiently to get through these storms safely.
+During past major storms, our Louisiana Refineries were able to supply the state and emergency responders with enough fuel to operate efficiently to get through these storms safely.
 Through collaboration with government officials at the local, state and federal levels, the industry was able to effectively communicate about operations and fuel needs for the state's critical agencies.